What is Social Media Anxiety?

 ✔️ Constantly feel like you're inadequate or jealous

-✔️ Constantly feel like you’re just “not enough” aka not pretty enough, not cool enough, not smart enough, not rich enough (sometimes you even blame your family for it)
+✔️ Constantly feel like you’re just “not enough” aka not pretty enough, not cool enough, etc.

 ✔️ Beat yourself up over every little thing with that thing called self-criticism